• Webinars

 Monitoring Clients Connected to Cache

 NCache provides the feature of enabling Client Activity Events.
 Using these events, each client connects to a clustered cache and can subscribe to notify about the connect/disconnect events of other clients.
-Each client can also specify a process-level custom identifier that returns to the subscriber based on the clients requirements, it can connect to or disconnect from a clustered cache.
+Each client can also specify a process-level custom identifier that returns to the subscriber based on the client's requirements, it can connect to or disconnect from a clustered cache.
 Client Activity Events fire when a client connects to or disconnects from a specified cache.
 These events are registered against the specified cache and are handled in a user-defined callback method.

 Connect to Cache

-The AppName is a process level unique identifier which can be assigned at the time of cache connection.
+The AppName is a process-level unique identifier that can be assigned at the time of cache connection.
 For this purpose, before connecting to the cache, create an instance of CacheConnectionOptions and assign a custom identifier string to its AppName property.
+Thus, if this client connects or disconnects, the callbacks of all the clients who subscribed to the client will get this AppName in their ClientInfo instance.

 • Java